Representing Yourself in Court

 Resources for Self-Represented Litigants

-Note: This page offers free internet resources for the self-represented litigant or the person representing his/herself.
+Note: This page offers free internet resources for people representing themselves in court.
 In addition to highlighting free legal resources available on websites, the Cook County Law Library offers free access to legal resources at the Daley Center location and at our five branch locations.
 Check the Library catalog to find specific titles.

 - Illinois Legal Aid - A web-based resource for information about your legal rights and responsibilities.
 Search for articles and forms for all types of frequently encountered legal issues in over 25 areas of law.
 Includes resources organized by practice area and a comprehensive collection of legal forms.
 Online assistance is available.
 Also includes resources for legal aid providers.

-- Your Guide to the Law - Over 18 topics ranging from bankruptcy to wills.
-From the Chicago Bar Association.
+- Legal Information - 12 topics ranging from business to disaster services.
+From the Illinois State Bar Association.

 - Consumers’ Guide to Legal Help: Illinois (ABA) - Links to lawyer referral services, free legal assistance and legal information.